walkor/workerman-manual/resource/doc/en/install/requirement.md

 ### About PHP-CLI

-WorkerMan runs based on the [PHP Command Line Interface (PHP-CLI)](https://php.net/manual/en/features.commandline.php) mode.
+Workerman runs based on the [PHP Command Line Interface (PHP-CLI)](https://php.net/manual/en/features.commandline.php) mode.
 PHP-CLI is an independent executable program, separate from PHP-FPM or Apache's MOD-PHP, and does not conflict or depend on each other.

-### About Extensions Required by WorkerMan
+### About Extensions Required by Workerman

 1. [pcntl Extension](https://www.php.net/manual/en/book.pcntl.php)

 The pcntl extension is an important extension for process control in PHP under the Linux environment.
-WorkerMan utilizes its features such as process creation, signal control, timers, and process status monitoring.
+Workerman utilizes its features such as process creation, signal control, timers, and process status monitoring.
 This extension is not supported on the Windows platform.

 2. [posix Extension](https://www.php.net/manual/en/book.posix.php)

 The posix extension enables PHP in a Linux environment to call interfaces provided by the system through the [POSIX standard](https://en.wikipedia.org/wiki/POSIX).
-WorkerMan mainly uses its related interfaces to implement daemonization and user group control.
+Workerman mainly uses its related interfaces to implement daemonization and user group control.
 This extension is not supported on the Windows platform.

 3. [Event Extension](https://php.net/manual/en/book.event.php) or [libevent Extension](https://www.php.net/manual/en/book.libevent.php)

-The event extension allows PHP to use advanced event handling mechanisms such as Epoll and Kqueue, significantly improving CPU utilization for WorkerMan in high-concurrency connections.
+The event extension allows PHP to use advanced event handling mechanisms such as Epoll and Kqueue, significantly improving CPU utilization for Workerman in high-concurrency connections.
 It is crucial for applications involving high-concurrency long connections.
 The libevent extension (or event extension) is not mandatory.
 If not installed, PHP's native Select event handling mechanism will be used by default.

 ## How to Install Extensions